A Set-Sequence Model for Time Series: Introduction

+Theoretical analysis highlights key properties of the \setseq model with direct practical implications.
+First, a forward-pass complexity result shows that mean-based cross-sectional aggregation scales \emph{linearly} in the number of units $M$, in contrast to the \emph{quadratic} scaling of attention-based methods—enabling efficient training on large cross-sections.
+Second, under exchangeability, a polynomial sufficiency result guarantees that pooled monomials up to degree $k$ can approximate any continuous permutation-invariant cross-sectional statistic.
+Together, these results motivate the use of simple set summaries as a scalable and expressive default, capable of capturing rich latent structure without incurring prohibitive computational cost.

-We first benchmark the performance and computational efficiency of the Set-Sequence model using a synthetic task.
-It is designed to mimic a loan default prediction task with a large number of exchangeable loans (units) whose defaults are driven by a shared low-dimensional latent factor, $\lambda_t$, representing the contagion effects observed in the mortgage, corporate, or consumer setting.
-First, we show that the \setseq model significantly outperforms the best state-of-the-art sequence models (e.g. KL divergence between the true and predicted transition probabilities).
-Second, we show that the model performs near optimally across a wide range of pool sizes, with performance increasing monotonically as coverage increases.
-Third, we show that the model is interpretable: the Set model learns cross-sectional effects that closely track the true effect $\lambda_t$ ($\rho=0.95$).
-Finally, to motivate the choice of linear aggregation in the Set component, we replace it with a multi-head attention (MHA) layer, an alternative whose cross-sectional cost grows quadratically.
-On 1,000 units, this MHA variant trains $3.3~\times$ slower and uses $3.5~\times$ more GPU memory than our linear model.
+We first benchmark the performance and efficiency of the \setseq model on a synthetic contagion task that mimics default prediction for a large pool of exchangeable loans.
+Defaults are driven by a shared latent factor $\lambda_t$, capturing contagion effects observed in corporate and consumer credit markets.
+The \setseq model substantially outperforms state-of-the-art sequence models, achieving near-optimal performance across a wide range of pool sizes, with accuracy improving as coverage increases.
+It also exhibits strong interpretability: the learned set summaries closely track the true latent factor ($\rho = 0.95$).
+Notably, the simple linear aggregation used in the Set module outperforms more complex multi-head attention layers, both in accuracy and efficiency.

-We next evaluate the Set-Sequence model on a stock portfolio prediction task using actual return data covering 36,600 US stocks.
-The model selects daily portfolio weights to maximize the portfolio’s annual Sharpe ratio (a widely used performance criterion).
-We compare against state-of-the-art sequence models and the leading task-specific CNN-Transformer of \cite{guijarroordonez2022deeplearningstatisticalarbitrage}.
-Over a 15-year out-of-sample period, the Set-Sequence model achieves between 22\% and 42\% higher Sharpe ratios compared to baseline models.
-These improvements are highly significant from an economic standpoint, and translate into substantial investment gains.
+We next evaluate the model on a real-world stock portfolio construction task using return data for 36{,}600 U.S. equities.
+The goal is to select daily portfolio weights that maximize the annualized Sharpe ratio (a widely used performance criterion).
+We compare \setseq against leading sequence models and the task-specific CNN-Transformer of \citet{guijarroordonez2022deeplearningstatisticalarbitrage}.
+Over a 15-year out-of-sample period, \setseq achieves 22--42\% higher Sharpe ratios than the strongest baselines.
+These improvements translate into economically meaningful investment gains.